New or used cars: What's your best option?

 Buying a car from a private seller

-There are a few things you need to be wary of when buying a car privately.
+Apart from the benefit on price, there are a few things you need to be wary of when buying a car privately.
 Here are some pre-purchase checks you should do:

 Buying a car from a dealership